Analysis | Masters picks: The best bets to put on the green jacket

 Is it DeChambeau’s time?

-Bryson DeChambeau enters as the winner of the most recent major, the odds-on co-favorite to win this week at 10-1 and probably 2020′s most fascinating, talked-about golfer thanks to his incredible bulk, his absurd length off the tee, his goofy braininess and his on-course squabbles with rules officials and cameramen.
+Bryson DeChambeau enters as the winner of the most recent major, the odds-on favorite to win this week at 9-1 and probably 2020′s most fascinating, talked-about golfer thanks to his incredible bulk, his absurd length off the tee, his goofy braininess and his on-course squabbles with rules officials and cameramen.
 He also has been the best player on tour since the restart, with six finishes in the top eight and two wins, including an absolutely dominant performance at the U.S. Open.

 As far as the Masters is concerned, however, DeChambeau has never really contended.
 Although he has made the cut in all three of his appearances, he has never finished better than a tie for 21st, and that was as an amateur in 2016.
 It all comes down to his inability to navigate Augusta National’s treacherous greens: Among players with at least eight Masters rounds over the past three years, DeChambeau ranks last in strokes gained: putting.